 Groups can be productive or unproductive, based on their constituency, the topic, and their facilitation or leadership.
-Occasionally “hot moments” arise, in which the emotional temperature rises dramatically, either precluding learning or, when skillfully handled, leading to the most intense and lasting learning of the semester.
+Occasionally “hot moments” arise, in which the emotional temperature rises dramatically; moreover, even when the climate is not noticeably strained, your classroom may not be functioning equally well for all of your students.
+Such hot moments or unhelpful dynamics may preclude learning.
+But they might also, when addressed proactively and skillfully, lead to the most intense and lasting learning of the semester.

 Every classroom has contracts in place, some explicit, some implicit.
 The explicit contracts are usually found in the syllabus: what the course is about, what has to be read when, what and when papers or exams are due, what the grading scheme is.
 There are also many implicit contracts at work: who gets to speak, for how long, how do they get to speak, who sets the agenda, what kind of learning is expected, how is success measured.

 Students coming into a class are all trying to figure out and understand both the explicit and the implicit contracts.
 How will this course work?
 What will be my position in it: will I have to talk; can I talk; how will I get to talk; will I be dominant, or not?
 How will I be judged?
 What is expected of me?

 Teachers are typically quite open about the syllabus and quite silent about the implicit contract.
 If we have thought carefully about it in advance, we could be far more open about what we are looking for in classroom dynamics and expectations, make the implicit explicit.